Untamed (Cam album): Critical reception

 Untamed has received critical acclaim from music critics.
 Madison Vain of Entertainment Weekly commented that Cam, "meshes old-school country storytelling (a result of a grandfather who was a Patsy Cline devotee) with gorgeous harmonies (a nod to her high school obsession with the Indigo Girls), and an unapologetic commitment to her craft (which she credits to being inspired by St. Vincent’s handiwork, but we’re willing to bet it’s a trait she comes by all her own)."
 Vain also went on to highlight several of the album's tracks including "Hungover on Heartache", "Country Ain't Never Been Pretty", and "Village".
-Roughstock writer Matt Bjorke gave Untamed four in a half out of five stars, calling the album, "an eleven track cornucopia of confident rhythms, rhymes and reason and instantly announces a major force in country music is about to blossom before our eyes."
+Roughstock writer Matt Bjorke gave Untamed four and a half out of five stars, calling the album, "an eleven track cornucopia of confident rhythms, rhymes and reason and instantly announces a major force in country music is about to blossom before our eyes."
 Bjorke also drew similarities between Cam and 90s country artists the Dixie Chicks and Shania Twain in songwriting and styling.

 Jon Pareles of The New York Times praised the album's production, noting that the "thumping tom-tom beat" and "handlcaps" ultimately make Cam a "21st-century radio-ready performer."
 Pareles would then comment, "But for all the banjo picking on the album, Cam isn’t pledged to traditionalism.
 The tracks are punched up, with spacious mixes and hefty drumbeats, by Cam’s two fellow executive producers and co-writers: Tyler Johnson, who’s responsible for much of the electronic programming in the background, and Jeff Bhasker, a producer known for pop hits by Fun., Bruno Mars and Alicia Keys.
 All the better; Cam’s voice is strong enough to seize the foreground, and her songs deserve the push."
 Allmusic's Stephen Thomas Erlewine gave Untamed four out of five stars on his review.
 Erlewine explained that the album's production will aid in its success in the country market, "That ease, that grace are what brings Untamed into the province of prime commercial country: it's crisp, open-hearted, and friendly, fresh in its presentation and classical in its construction, so it appeals to a wide audience without ever seeming like it's pandering."
 Erlewine also wrote that the production might be too "clean and snappy" to "obscure how sturdily the songs are constructed".
 He then stated that those characteristics are "actually a plus" in the album's sound.